Collectivization in the Soviet Union: Crisis of 1928

 Also, various cooperatives for the processing of agricultural products were installed.

 In November 1929, the Central Committee decided to implement accelerated collectivization in the form of kolkhozes and sovkhozes.
 This marked the end of the New Economic Policy (NEP), which had allowed peasants to sell their surpluses on the open market.
-Peasants that were willing to conform and join the kolkhozes were rewarded with higher quality land and tax breaks, whereas peasants were unwilling to join the kolkhozes were punished with being given lower quality land and increased taxes.
+Peasants that were willing to conform and join the kolkhozes were rewarded with higher quality land and tax breaks, whereas peasants unwilling to join the kolkhozes were punished with lower quality land and increased taxes.
 The taxes imposed on the peasants was primarily to fund the industrial blitz that Stalin had made a priority.
 If these lesser forms of social coercion proved to be ineffective then the central government would resort to harsher forms of state coercion.
 Stalin had many kulaks transported to collective farms in distant places to work in agricultural labour camps.
 In response to this, many peasants began to resist, often began arming themselves against the activists sent from the towns.
 As a form of protest, many peasants preferred to slaughter their animals for food rather than give them over to collective farms, which produced a major reduction in livestock.

 Collectivization had been encouraged since the revolution, but in 1928, only about 1% of farmland was collectivized, and despite efforts to encourage and coerce collectivization, the rather optimistic first five-year plan only forecast 15 per cent of farms to be run collectively.